NoX2SR/MyConkyConfigs/README.md

 ## Features
 Currently, the gadgets are able to:

-- OS version info woth up time.
+- Show OS version info woth up time.
 - Show CPU, RAM load with top five processes.
 - Show HDD usage with all inserted removable devices. (everithing mounted to /media/curentuser)
 - Show ethernet status with local and public IP address and geo location information.
-- Bios info
+- Show Bios info

 There is much more to be done, like wifi, bluetooth and audio info.
 Also the scripts should be changed so user name will be detected dynamically.